-Claire Savage is a professional copywriter, journalist and creative writer who lives near the Giant’s Causeway in Northern Ireland.
+Claire Savage is a professional copywriter, journalist and author who lives near the Giant’s Causeway in Northern Ireland.
+She also hosts the Giant’s Causeway Book Club for the National Trust, which was launched in June 2018 and takes place every month at the Causeway Hotel.

 Her short stories and poetry have been published in a number of literary journals and magazines, and her debut children’s novel, Magical Masquerade, was published in April 2017.
 It was officially launched at the Belfast Book Festival 2017 and was also part of the SBOOKY Festival in Derry (October) and the Dublin Book Festival in November 2017.